Lingayat community minority status: BJP, Congress spar ahead of Karnataka polls; top highlights

 7. The state government has sent its recommendation to the Centre for notifying the minority status to Lingayat community under Section 2(c) of the Central Minority Commission Act.

-8. Hitting back at BJP, Congress leader Randeep Surjewala said that it will be inappropriate to link the government’s move with the upcoming Karnataka Assembly Elections
+8. Hitting back at BJP, Congress leader Randeep Surjewala said that it will be inappropriate to link the government’s move with the upcoming Karnataka Assembly Elections.

+9. The Lingayat/Veerashaiva community has a sizeable population in northern parts of Karnataka.

+10. One section led by Akhila Bharata Veerashaiva Mahasabha has underscored that Lingayats and Veerashaiva are the same and religious status be given to them.
+The other group claims that the religious state should be only given to Lingayats as Veerashaivas are one of the seven sects of Shaivas.
+Shaivas is a part of Hinduism.